 Fiddle & Song is meant to be used in tandem with other string methods.
 It is presented in a step-by-step way to help you teach idiomatic fiddling styles to beginning and intermediate students.
 The left pages are for students.
 The right pages of the book are information for the teacher, advanced students, and ensembles.
 We call these Teacher Pages.

-Each page in the violin, viola, and cello/bass book will have some or all of these elements for you to play, in this order:
+Each page will have some or all of these elements for you to play, in this order:

 CREATIVITY EXPLORATIONS